The 28-Day Kettlebell Swing Challenge

 #28daykettlebellswingchallenge‬

 Add a photo or link to a video if available.
 If you swing multiple times during the day, keep your post up-to-date with reps by commenting on the post for that day.
 Example: if you start the challenge today, you post the above by filling in the blanks, and change the day accordingly, record your reps in the comments of that post.
-Also, use the comments to make note on the things you discovered you need to work on.
-If you want a PDF with all details for the challenge that you can print and use to keep track, post on our Facebook and I’ll send you a copy.
+Also, use the comments to make notes on the things you discovered you need to work on.

 If you also want to record the additional exercises you do, you can use the abbreviations for them as follows: